refinedev/refine/documentation/docs/api-reference/core/hooks/data/useList/index.md

 ### `config.pagination`

-`pagination` will be passed to the `getList` method from the `dataProvider` as parameter.
+`pagination` will be passed to the `getList` method from the `dataProvider` as a parameter.
 It is used to send pagination query parameters to the API.

 #### `current`